develop-me/bootcamp--week-06--php/challenges/06-oop/README.md

 **Hint**: You can use `dd()` instead of `dump()` to stop the PHP at a specific point.
 This can be useful if later lines are causing errors.

+**Hint**: Use split view in VS Code so that you have `Challenges.php` on the right and the class that you're working on on the left.
+Then you can always see how your class is being used.

 0) Go back over your previous classes and add chaining where appropriate. **Make sure you test everything still works**.

 1) Create a class `Person` in the `App` namespace.
 It should accept a first and last name on creation.
 It should have a `sayHelloTo()` method that takes another `Person` and says hello to them.
 Make sure your properties are all private.